Your horse’s passing – how to create an end-of-life plan for your horse.

 What are the choices for your horse after he has passed on?

-Some of us are lucky enough to own our own farms, in which case a burial near his favorite tree or patch of grass is an option.
+Some of us are lucky enough to own our farms, so a burial near his favorite tree or patch of grass is an option.
 Check first with your municipality, as this is often forbidden.
 Make a plan if burial at home is allowed and the ground is frozen.
 Many horse owners have their horses rendered, while others have their horses cremated and the ashes returned.
 Cremation is an expensive option, and not available in all areas.
 Another option may be to have his remains donated to a veterinary college, in which case you will likely need to arrange this well in advance.
 Your veterinarian will be able to give you information about all of your options and estimated costs.

 Should you have a necropsy performed?